Pattern hero

 Aluminium Marking

-Aluminium is one of the most widely used materials in industry: lightweight, ductile, easy to machine, and available in many surface finishes (raw, anodized, polished, painted).
+Aluminium is among the most widely used materials in industrial production: lightweight, ductile, easily machinable, and available across a broad range of surface conditions (raw, anodised, polished, painted).

-These characteristics directly influence how it should be marked, depending on the alloy and surface finish.
+These characteristics directly shape the marking approach required, based on the alloy grade and surface finish.

-All these advantages make aluminium a reliable and cost-effective material for industrial traceability when the marking technology is properly adapted to the application.
+These properties make aluminium a dependable and cost-effective substrate for industrial traceability, when the marking technology is properly selected for the application.

-SIC MARKING offers a complete range of aluminium marking solutionslaser, micro-percussion and scribing — able to meet a wide variety of aluminium part configurations, from rough-cast surfaces to anodized aluminium housings.
+SIC MARKING offers a complete range of aluminium marking solutionslaser, dot peen and scribing — covering the full range of aluminium part configurations, from rough foundry castings to anodised aluminium enclosures.

-• Laser marking machine for aluminium: standalone laser stations for marking anodized or machined aluminium parts, integrated laser head for automated lines, or compact laser for semi-automatic workstations.
+• Laser marking machines for aluminium: standalone laser marking stations for anodised or machined aluminium parts, integrated laser heads for automated production lines, and compact laser units for semi-automatic workstations.

-• Micro-percussion aluminium marking machine: portable dot-peen machine for large aluminium parts, standalone fixed station for deep marking on raw aluminium parts, integrated micro-percussion head for high-speed marking on foundry aluminium parts.
+• Dot peen marking machines for aluminium: portable dot peen units for large aluminium components, fixed standalone stations for deep marking on raw aluminium parts, and integrated dot peen heads for high-volume marking of aluminium castings.

-• Scribing aluminium marking machine: standalone scribing unit for linear marking on solid aluminium parts, scribing head station integrable in a robotic cell for thick aluminium parts.
+• Scribing marking machines for aluminium: standalone scribing units for linear marking on solid aluminium parts, and scribing head stations integrable within robotic cells for heavy-section aluminium components.

 machine de marquage sur aluminium

-The choice of aluminium marking technology primarily depends on the surface finish, the alloy, the part thickness, and the thermal and mechanical constraints related to the application.
+The selection of the appropriate aluminium marking technology depends primarily on surface condition, alloy grade, part thickness, and the thermal and mechanical constraints of the application.

-Laser marking of aluminium is particularly well suited to all types of aluminium, regardless of part size or surface finish.
-It is especially used when visual contrast, fineness, or marking depth are critical, while ensuring no deformation of the part.
+Laser marking of aluminium is well suited to all aluminium types, regardless of part size or surface finish.
+It is the recommended solution when visual contrast, mark definition or marking depth are key requirements, while ensuring the part remains free from distortion.

-Micro-percussion marking of aluminium is recommended for rough surfaces or applications requiring deep and durable marking, particularly when readability must be maintained after painting, surface treatment, or exposure to harsh environments; these requirements can also be met by scribing or laser marking, depending on the desired level of depth, precision, and contrast.
+Dot peen marking of aluminium is recommended for rough or uneven surfaces, or for applications requiring a deep, durable mark — particularly where legibility must be maintained after painting, surface treatment or exposure to demanding operating environments.
+These requirements may also be addressed by scribing or laser marking, depending on the depth, precision and contrast required.

-Scribing marking of aluminium is used when mechanical durability of the marking is the priority, for simple linear markings on solid aluminium parts or thick pieces.
+Scribing of aluminium is selected when mechanical mark retention is the primary requirement, for straightforward linear marking on solid or heavy-section aluminium parts.

 Contrast level